RHIT-CSSE/csse332/labs/milestone3/index.md

    thread must have a way to reach other threads that are in the same process, and thus share the same address space.

+4. For this milestone, you do not need to worry about what happens if a thread creates a new page and maps it in its page table.
+We will get to that in the last milestone.

 ## Step 3: Test your thread creation code

 After you have designed and implemented your thread creation system call,